The LDBC Graphalytics Benchmark: Output Validation

 There are three methods used for validation:

 \begin{itemize}

-\item \textbf{Exact match (applies to BFS, CDLP):} the vertex values of the system's output should be identical to the reference output.
-Figure~\ref{fig:definition_validation_exact} shows an example of validation with exact match.
+\item \textbf{Exact match (applies to BFS, CDLP):} the vertex values of the system's output should be identical to the reference output. \autoref{fig:definition_validation_exact} shows an example of validation with exact match.

 \item \textbf{Equivalence match (applies to WCC):} the vertex values of the system's output should be equal to the reference output \emph{under equivalence}.
 This means a two-way mapping should exists that maps the system's output to be identical to reference output and the inverse of this mapping maps the reference output to be identical to the system's output.
-In other words, the output is considered to be valid if all vertices which have the same label in the system's output also have the same label in the reference output, and vice versa.
-Figure~\ref{fig:definition_validation_equivalence} shows an example of validation with equivalence.
+In other words, the output is considered to be valid if all vertices which have the same label in the system's output also have the same label in the reference output, and vice versa. \autoref{fig:definition_validation_equivalence} shows an example of validation with equivalence.

 \item \textbf{Epsilon match (applies to PR, LCC, SSSP):} a margin of error is allowed for some algorithms due to floating-point rounding errors.
 Let $r$ be the reference value of a vertex and $s$ be the system's output value of the same vertex.
-These values are considered to match if $s$ is within $0.01\%$ of $r$, i.e., the equation $|r-s| < \varepsilon |r|$ holds where $\varepsilon=0.0001$.
-The value of $\varepsilon$ was chosen such that errors that result from rounding are not penalized.
-Figure~\ref{fig:definition_validation_epsilon} shows an example of validation with epsilon match. \end{itemize}
+These values are considered to match if $s$ is within $0.01\%$ of $r$, i.e., the equation $|r-s| \leq \varepsilon |r|$ holds where $\varepsilon=0.0001$ (equality is allowed such that the case where $r = 0$ and $s = 0$ passes).
+The value of $\varepsilon$ was chosen such that errors that result from rounding are not penalized. \autoref{fig:definition_validation_epsilon} shows an example of validation with epsilon match. \end{itemize}

 Small validation example graphs are available in the Graphalytics suite and are listed in \autoref{chap:validation_examples}, including a common validation graph for all six algorithms (\autoref{fig:common_example}).